 Leadership development program: strengthen authentic leadership skills

-While authentic leadership is about acting in alignment with values and your most authentic self, it’s not a birthright.
+Being an effective leader is about acting in alignment with values and your most authentic self, it’s not a birthright.
 Developing an authentic leadership practice is something that can be learned and also evolves over time.